thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

 ---
 title: [tscli command reference]
-tags:
 keywords: tbd
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 The `tscli` command line interface is an administration interface for the ThoughtSpot instance.
 Use `tscli` to take snapshots (backups) of data, apply updates, stop and start the services, and view information about the system.
 This reference defines each subcommand and what you can accomplish with it.

 The command returns 0 upon success and a non-zero exit code upon failure.
 Because the `tscli` command is typically running a command on multiple codes, an error may be called at different points.
 As much as possible, the command attempts to save errors to the `stderr` directory as configured on a node.

 ## How to use the tscli command